Roxy Ephemeris

 Wrapping a third-party astrology API introduces two failure modes: outages you cannot debug and licensing you cannot audit.
 Building Roxy Ephemeris in-process gives us full control over accuracy, latency, and verification.
 It also means one signed commit is enough to fix a bug, rather than negotiating with an upstream vendor whose roadmap does not share your customers.

 One key.
-Ten domains.
+12 domains.
 Receipts on every deploy.

 Flat monthly pricing across every spiritual data domain.
 No per user royalties.
 No AGPL.
-Point Claude, Cursor, or your agent at the MCP server and start calling.
+Point ChatGPT, Claude Desktop, Gemini, or your own agent at a domain MCP server and start calling.